Civil War Louisiana

 Social and Political Changes

 These troops symbolized the most dramatic of the changes Louisiana witnessed during the war—the ending of slavery.
-In 1860, Louisiana possessed 331,726 slaves, which were 46.8 percent of the state’s population (and 59 percent of the population outside of New Orleans).
+In 1860, Louisiana was home to 331,726 enslaved men, women, and children, who made up 46.8 percent of the state’s population (and 59 percent of the population outside of New Orleans).
 Emancipation came unevenly to the state.
-As soon as General Butler arrived in New Orleans, runaway slaves, known as “contrabands,” escaped to his lines.
-Officially, Butler returned slaves belonging to loyal slaveholders while allowing slaves of Confederate owners to remain in New Orleans, yet in practice this distinction was difficult to maintain.
-A similar divergence occurred when President Lincoln issued the Emancipation Proclamation on January 1, 1863, which freed the slaves in rebel-controlled areas but not those within Union lines.
-In Louisiana, this meant that slaves in New Orleans and many of the sugarcane parishes did not fall under its mandate.
+As soon as General Butler arrived in New Orleans, enslaved people, known as “contrabands,” escaped to his lines.
+Officially, Butler returned slaves belonging to loyal slaveholders while allowing people owned by Confederates to remain in New Orleans, yet in practice this distinction was difficult to maintain.
+A similar divergence occurred when President Lincoln issued the Emancipation Proclamation on January 1, 1863, which freed the enslaved people in rebel-controlled areas but not those within Union lines.
+In Louisiana, this meant that enslaved people in New Orleans and many of the sugarcane parishes did not fall under its mandate.
 Nevertheless, the state’s unionist 1864 Constitution ended this distinction by abolishing slavery in Louisiana a year before the Thirteenth Amendment ended slavery throughout the United States.
 During this whole process, the Union army helped supervise a transition from slave labor to free, wage labor, a transition that remained incomplete at war’s end.

 The Red River Campaign and the End of the War